Compute

 Forwarding Policy

-• Domain Name: Enter actual domain name to be accessed.
+• Domain Name: Enter an actual domain name to be accessed.
 If it is left blank, the ingress can be accessed through the IP address.
 Ensure that the domain name has been registered and licensed.
 Once a forwarding policy is configured with a domain name specified, you must use the domain name for access.

 • Path Matching Rule: Select RegEx match if URL rewriting is used.